franroque12/ISR-Dataset-C-VEP-EEG/Wittevrongel_Sequences/README.md

 ## Data structure

-Data was recorded at a sampling rate of 512Hz, and is time-segmented according to the paradigm used in the paper.
+Data from 16 subjects from the dataset were used.
+Data was recorded at a sampling rate of 2000Hz, and downsampled to 200Hz.